In the name of Allah, the Most Gracious, the Most Merciful...

 Sesquipedalian Loquaciousness: The Qur'an is written in a version of Arabic that is archaic even in Muhammad's time.
 A Crowning Moment of Funny happened when one of his proponents bashed him for using words that were hard to understand, just to have another proponent appeared and bashed him incorporating those very same words.

 Sex Is Evil: Averted.
 Celibacy and asceticism are strongly discouraged, even though it's not harām in and of itself.
-Sex is considered to be perfectly normal and men and women are permitted to do pretty much any kinky thing they want with each other (except anal sex), but only within the confines of marriage.
+Sex is considered to be perfectly normal and men and women are permitted to do pretty much any kinky thing they want with each other (except anal sex and BDSM which remain gravely sinful in any capacity), but only within the confines of marriage.

 Spell My Name with a "The": The name Allah is a contraction of al-illa meaning not just God, but the God (the one and only).
 You will find a lot of these contractions in Arabic texts, even before the Qu'ran and many of them relate to the god, such as Astaghfirullah, "I ask the God's forgiveness".